About 50 miles from Marrakech, about 8,500 feet up in a small, shallow High Atlas valley, sits the ski resort of Oukaimeden.

-Only an hour from Fes and Meknes, and only about four hours from Rabat, the Middle Atlas resort of Michliffen and Jbel Henri offer convenience as well as easy trails in a stately, old growth cedar forest populated year-round by monkeys.
+Only an hour from Fes and Meknes, and only about four hours from Rabat, the Middle Atlas resort of Michliffen and Jbel Henri offer convenience as well as easy trails in a stately, old-growth cedar forest populated year-round by monkeys.

 The Middle Atlas is the popular choice for Moroccan skiers.
-Only in Casablanca, about midway between the two resorts, might the question arise which way should one go.
+Only in Casablanca, about midway between the two resorts, might the question arise which way one should go.

 Bouiblane, also in the Middle Atlas, offers more downhill possibilities and snow, but hasn’t really been developed.